What is your intent? Why are you posting content anyway? What is your main marketing strategy?

 How are they feeling?
 What is their pain?
 How can you help alleviate that for them?

 This is how you stand out in today’s market.
-It’s not your self-created and artificial industry awards designed to pat each other on the back and make us all feel better about ourselves (sorry, it’s true).
+It’s not just about self-created industry awards designed to pat each other on the back.

 It’s not who can afford to have the biggest double-page spread of their face in the local archaic printed media.
 It’s not even your GCI or what AM club you’re a part of. #4amclub